-- 100. Branded and unbranded marketing campaigns can be conducted through a variety of marketing channels.
-Common channels of pharmaceutical marketing include the use of sales representatives, DTC marketing, advocacy groups, key opinion leaders / speaker programs, social media and online websites, partnerships with telehealth providers and clinicians, television, print and radio advertisements, and coupon programs. - 101.
-Defendants utilize an "omnichannel" marketing scheme, which collects and collates data across promotional "channels" to optimally target health care providers and potential customers. - 102.
-Novo combines this omnichannel strategy and the resulting data pool with the use of algorithms and machine learning to create some of the most powerful pharmaceutical marketing to date.
+- 98. Pharmaceutical marketing is most effective when it utilizes both branded and unbranded campaigns. - 99.
+Branded and unbranded marketing campaigns can be conducted through a variety of marketing channels.
+Common channels of pharmaceutical marketing include the use of sales representatives, DTC marketing, advocacy groups, key opinion leaders / speaker programs, social media and online websites, partnerships with telehealth providers and clinicians, television, print and radio advertisements, and coupon programs. - 100.
+Defendants utilize an "omnichannel" marketing scheme, which collects and collates data across promotional "channels" to optimally target health care providers and potential customers. - Novo combines this omnichannel strategy and the resulting data pool with the use 101. of algorithms and machine learning to create some of the most powerful pharmaceutical marketing to date.
 As far back as 2012, Novo discussed the use of algorithms, noting that "[t]he algorithm is able to determine the patient's therapeutic readiness to initiate therapy, determine if they're looking for a change in product, if they just need more help and support in adhering to the therapy they're on.
-That's a game changer."80 - 103.
-Novo continues their use of big data and machine learning to create highly effective, targeted marketing campaigns today.81 This includes the use of predictive mathematical formulas to determine exactly which piece of marketing material should be delivered in which channel and at what time to a particular healthcare provider to maximize prescription rates.82
+That's a game changer." - Novo continues their use of big data and machine learning to create highly 102. effective, targeted marketing campaigns today.
+This includes the use of predictive mathematical formulas to determine exactly which piece of marketing material should be delivered in which channel and at what time to a particular healthcare provider to maximize prescription rates.